 Naomi’s award-winning work has been exhibited in a variety of museums and galleries, and featured in books and other publications (for my artistic resume with publications click here).
 One highlight of her artistic career was receiving her accreditation from the Quilling Guild.
 Another goal accomplished was having had her crossword puzzle published in the N Y Sunday Times Magazine .

 Naomi and family moved from Baltimore to Rochester, MN in 1990, after Jim was invited to head a Unit at the Mayo Clinic.
 Once there, Naomi helped found a co-op gallery for local artists (the SEMVA Gallery).
 She was the Director for its first three years, during which time she had major responsibility for such matters as legal and tax issues, public relations, staffing, bookkeeping, and sales.
 Naomi was also appointed to the Board of the Rochester Public Library.
-After 12 years in Rochester, she was introduced to hospice care during her husband’s final months, and later served on the Board of Seasons Hospice.
+After 12 years in Rochester, she was introduced to hospice care during her husband’s final months.
+She later served on the Board of Seasons Hospice.
 A few years after that, Naomi married Mr. Ed Haskell.

-In 2007, Naomi and Ed moved to RI, and later went their separate ways.
-Naomi graduated from the Master Seamstress Level I program of the University of Rhode Island, and later, from the Level II program.
+Naomi and Ed moved to RI, and later went their separate ways.
+Naomi graduated from the Master Seamstress Level I and Level II programs of the University of Rhode Island.
 She has taught home decor classes, and has been a free-lance writer for the Rhode Island Jewish Voice.
 In 2013, she was elected President of the Society of Gilders, which position she still holds, but she finds time to create artwork, make puzzles, and play computer solitaire.
-She currently lives on her own in a wonderful converted mill in West Warwick, RI.
+She currently lives in Falls Church, VA

 Naomi is a member of the following organizations: